itsyiranwang/FUS_IR_ASO/README.md

 **GEO Accession**:
-GEO Accession to raw (fastq) and processed (bigwig) data used in the study:
+GEO Accession to raw (fastq) and processed (bigwig) data used in the study is under review.

 **TDP-43 iCLIP**: